 most people never attain the stamina and skill required to

-cycling enjoyable; and a huge barrier to uptake exists.
+cycling enjoyable and safe; and a huge barrier to uptake exists.

 With the ideas outlined above beginning